alinesresende/alinesresende/README.md

 I live in Brazil, Minas Gerais.

 I'm a software developer, passionate about technology and innovation.

-At the moment I'm learning Java and developing projects with TypeScript.
+I'm currently learning Java and developing applications with TypeScript using React.

 **Front-end technologies**: